tim-kuteev/ngx-web-storage/README.npm.md

-# Angular2+ Web Storage
+# Angular Web Storage

-It's a simple library for Angular applications which provides the easy way to store data in web storage.
+It's a simple library for Angular applications which provides the easy way to use web storage.

 See instruction on [GitHub Repository](https://github.com/tim-kuteev/ngx-web-storage)